 * Rutherford was aware of the charge of inconsistency levelled against his views of ’sweet evangelick invitations’ and election by Arminians.
 He rejected this charge outright.

 Update on July 23rd: My point in posting this quote by Rutherford is to show that he, a high supralapsarian Calvinist and one of the Scottish Commissioners to the Westminster Assembly, did not hesitate to refer God's revealed will as indicating a "vehement," "unfeigned," "serious," "ardent" and "extreme desire" that we, all of humanity, "come to Christ" for "salvation."
-Even Turretin, a staunch anti-Amyraldian and high Calvinist (though he was an infralapsarian), refered to God's preceptive will as a "desire."
+Even Turretin, a staunch anti-Amyraldian and high Calvinist (though he was an infralapsarian), referred to God's preceptive will as a "desire."